-(This is my summary of a chapter in a book I often used in university classes: Thirteen Theories of Human Nature, by Stevenson, Haberman, and Wright, Oxford Univ.
+(This is my summary of a chapter in a book I often used in university classes: Thirteen Theories of Human Nature, Oxford Univ.
 Press.)

 Islam arose in Arabia in the 7th century CE with the visions of the prophet Muhammad.
 These visions are thought by most Muslims to be divine revelations, and they comprise the text of the Koran.
 After Muhammad’s death, Islam split into two basic divisions—Sunnis, who held that the Prophet should be succeeded by an individual chosen by tribal elders; and Shi’a, who held that the Prophet should be succeeded by a blood relative.

 From the 7th through the 12th century the Muslims acquired vast territories and great wealth, rivaling the extent of the Roman empire.
 In addition, Islamic civilization made great advances in philosophy, theology, science, medicine, and law.
 Many believe that Europe helped escape their dark ages bu coming in contact with Islam in Spain in the 12th and 13th centuries.
 Over the last 500 years or so European military might has allowed them to advance their own empires and dominate the Islamic world.
 In response, some Muslims favor assimilation with European culture; others favor affirming their Muslim identity.